zpxp/linksv/README.md

 yarn add linksv axios axios-rate-limit axios-retry bsv pako
 ```

-If using in the browser also add `dexie`, `crypto-js` and `buffer` npm packages and modify your webpack config like so:
+If using in the browser also add `crypto-js` and `buffer` npm packages and modify your webpack config like so:

 ```js
 module.exports = {